Catchpool Restoration Project - 2009 to present day

 We have a permit to collect seed from the park (ensuring the eco-sourced nature of our plant stocks) and grow them in our nursery behind the DOC Field Centre not far from the Park entrance.

-Each year Trust volunteers, together with the welcome and able assistance of hundreds of corporate volunteers, then plant the native species throughout the restoration zones during autumn and the winter months.
+Each year Trust volunteers, together with the welcome and able assistance of hundreds of corporate volunteers and school children, then plant the native species throughout the restoration zones during autumn and the winter months.

 In spring and summer, these same groups tend to those plants by releasing them and undertaking pest plant removal and a myriad of other site maintenance tasks.